-Example Service Evidence Provided Possible negative impact and Additional Mitigating Action Required 4. you have engaged with equality groups with regard to the service review or policy development?
-What A money advice service spoke to lone parents (predominantly women) to better understand barriers to accessing the service.
+Example Service Evidence Provided Possible negative impact and Additional Mitigating Action Required 4.
+Can you give details of how you have engaged with equality groups with regard to the service review or policy development?
+What did this engagement tell you about user experience and how was this information used?
+The Patient Experience and Public Involvement team (PEPI) support NHSGGC to listen and understand what matters to people and can offer support.
+Your evidence should show which of the 3 parts of the General Duty have been considered (tick relevant boxes).
+1) Remove discrimination, harassment and victimisation 2) Promote equality of opportunity 3) Foster good relations between protected characteristics 4) Not applicable 4 A money advice service spoke to lone parents (predominantly women) to better understand barriers to accessing the service.
 Feedback included concerns about waiting times at the drop in service, made more difficult due to child care issues.
 As a result the service introduced a home visit and telephone service which significantly increased uptake.
 (Due regard to promoting equality of opportunity) The Child Poverty (Scotland) Act 2017 requires organisations to take actions to reduce poverty for children in households at risk of low incomes.
 In 2020 and 2021 NHSGGC's Patient Experience and Public Involvement Team conducted extensive engagement on the current GPOOH service model to inform developments.
 This included a survey to capture the experiences of 639 service users and engagement across the 6 Health and Social Care Partnerships.
 In 2023 NHSGGC's Patient Experience and Public Involvement Team conducted extensive engagement with service users with responses received from an additional 1148 people who had recently used the service.
 Feedback from this work has been used on an ongoing basis to evolve the service development.
 Some feedback indicates a lack of clarity on the pathway, and on the component parts making up the model.
 The next steps in this work will support awareness and understanding on the pathway through communications, information, infographics, animations and short videos.
 A survey will also be undertaken which will capture feedback and awareness on the component parts of the model to further understand this.